-• While the percentage of organizations embracing ERM is on the rise, the level of risk management sophistication still remains fairly immature for most responding to our survey.

-- ➤ Even the large organizations, public companies, and financial services organizations have room for improvement, with less than 40% claiming to have "mature" or "robust" risk management oversight. - Less than half the organizations have a formal policy statement regarding its enterprise-wide risk management approach.
+- While the percentage of organizations embracing ERM is on the rise, the level of risk management sophistication still remains fairly immature for most responding to our survey. - ➤ Only 20.1% of the organizations describe the level of their organization's risk management maturity as "mature" or "robust." - ➤ Even the large organizations, public companies, and financial services organizations have room for improvement, with less than half claiming to have "mature" or "robust" risk management oversight.
+Not-for-profit organizations have the least mature risk management oversight processes, with less 8.7% describing those processes as "mature" or "robust." - ➤ These results are interesting given the sample organizations also responded that the complexity and volume of risks facing them is high and there are significant calls for greater risk oversight coming from the board of directors and other key stakeholders.
+Reasons for this potential disconnect remain unclear. - ➤ Just under one-third (29.7%) of the organizations have a formal policy statement regarding its enterprise-wide risk management approach.
+Just over half of the large organizations, public companies, and financial services entities have formal risk management policy statements in place.